Tanzeem-Ahmed/life_skills_track/Caching/Caching.md

 In this approach, the application writes the data to the cache and the data gets updated in main database in specified intervals.
 This helps in reducing the delay in data transfer.
 In this case there is a high risk of data loss if there is a crash since the copy of data was in cache.

+# Cache Eviction

+Cache provides high speed data access but it is limited, which is why it is important to carefully maintain and manage the information stored in it.
+Cache eviction is a process in which old, unused, excess data being dropped from cache to create space for new and frequently used data.
+The policies followed by cache eviction are given below.

+- Least Recently Used (LRU) : It removes the items which are used very recently.
+It is one of the most popular caching strategies used.
+- Least Frequently Used (LFU) : It removes the items which are used less number of times.

 # References

 - An article from Amazom web services on Caching - [AWS](https://aws.amazon.com/caching/#:~:text=In%20computing%2C%20a%20cache%20is,the%20data's%20primary%20storage%20location.)
+- An article by Umer Mansoor on Brief overview of caching and cache invalidation - [https://codeahoy.com/2022/04/03/cache-invalidation/](https://codeahoy.com/2022/04/03/cache-invalidation/)
-- An article written by Umer Mansoor on Caching strategies and how to choose the right one - [https://codeahoy.com/2017/08/11/caching-strategies-and-how-to-choose-the-right-one/](https://codeahoy.com/2017/08/11/caching-strategies-and-how-to-choose-the-right-one/)
+- An article by Umer Mansoor on Caching strategies and how to choose the right one - [https://codeahoy.com/2017/08/11/caching-strategies-and-how-to-choose-the-right-one/](https://codeahoy.com/2017/08/11/caching-strategies-and-how-to-choose-the-right-one/)
 - An article on how to write markdown file by Saumya Ranjan Sahu - [https://medium.com/@saumya.ranjan/how-to-write-a-readme-md-file-markdown-file-20cb7cbcd6f](https://medium.com/@saumya.ranjan/how-to-write-a-readme-md-file-markdown-file-20cb7cbcd6f)